 - In practice, most claims of fraud do not withstand scrutiny in court and very few election contests result in a decision to change results.

 Voters concerned about the topic of contested elections can take reassurance in the fact that this year several hundred candidates from all political parties and states have signed on to statements of principle that include a commitment to acknowledge the legitimacy of the election outcome after the results have been certified and all contestations decided.
-For more information, see The Candidate Principles for Trusted Elections, led by The Carter Center and the Gerald R. Ford Presidential Foundation, and The Safe and Fair Election Pledge led by Team Democracy.
+For more information, see The Candidate Principles for Trusted Elections, led by The Carter Center and the Gerald R. Ford Presidential Foundation.